-Prof. Rao: One thing, Sir Willis, which I was very much interested in what you said, and perhaps I hope this might have some bearing on our own problem in India.
-You said under your Industrial Training Act, your Engineering Board is levying a fee of $2\frac{3}{2}$ % on the industry, and something like £ 70 million will be collected from which the Government will finance the training programmes of the industry.
+Prof. Rao : One thing, Sir Willis, which I was very much interested in what you said, and perhaps I hope this might have some bearing on our own problem in India.
+You said under your Industrial Training Act, your Engineering Board is levying a fee of $2\frac{1}{2}$ % on the industry, and something like £ 70 million will be collected from which the Government will finance the training programmes of the industry.
 And you also said a few minutes back, that these training programmes have to be related to the academic programmes so that, taken together they form an integrated whole.
-I am sure, our listeners here in this country, would be very much interested to get from you some brief account as to how these industrial training programmes:
+I am sure, our listeners here in this country, would be very much interested to get from you some brief account as to how these industrial training programmes in the industry operate and how they are linked with the academic programmes.